schulle4u/yellow-extensions-schulle4u/podcast/README.md

 This page is automatically generated.
 ```

-Here is a blog page with included media content.
+Blog page with settings for your podcast:

 ```
 ---